NMcore/gatsby-bigcommerce-netlify-cms-starter/src/pages/index.md

 ---
 templateKey: index-page
-title: The world brought to your doorstep
+title: SHOP NOW!
-subtitle: Your one-stop shop for unique products you'll love
+subtitle: APPAREL UP TO 75% OFF
-image: /img/city-background.jpg
+image: /img/home-hero.jpeg
 heading: The world brought to your doorstep
 mainpitch:
-  title: What is My Store?
+  title: SHOP OUR FAVORITE BRANDS
   description: >
-    My Store is a journey waiting to be had, from our journeys in the past.
-An ever changing collection of products that are meant to help broaden your daily life through the creation of others.
+    Top Brands Offered at Low Prices
 bigimage:
-  image: /img/bazaar-home.jpg
+  image: /img/brand-logos.png
   alt: Bazaar
 intro:
   blurbs:
-    - image: /img/close-up-cloth.jpg
+    - image: /img/free-binding.jpeg
       text: >
-        Close up of cloth
+        Free Binding Mounts
-    - image: /img/art-chairs.jpg
+    - image: /img/ski-learn-center.jpeg
       text: >
-        Artistic chairs
+        Ski Learn Center
-    - image: /img/arts-and-crafts.jpg
+    - image: /img/teach-children.jpeg
       text: >
         Colorful arts and crafts
-    - image: /img/assorted-boutique.jpg
+    - image: /img/visit-us.jpeg
       text: >
-        Assorted boutique
+        Visit Us
-  heading: Purpose
+  heading: EXPERT ADVICE
   description: >
-    Looking for a final set piece for your home that brings you back to a certain memort?
-Something for a rainy day to help open your mind?
-A piece of apparel that tells a story all it's own?
-That's what we seek out and hope you'll find here.
+    We love talking to our customers and sharing our gear knowledge.
+Our Customer Service team is based in Utah and knows our products inside and out.
+We're here to answer any questions and match you up to the right gear and the latest deals.
 ---